coredex-source/ForceGL2.0-1.2x/README.md

 - Load the game again with the mod in the mods folder and it should load up normally.

 ## Fixes-
 Fixes driver crash with old GPUs caused by Java exception while loading shaders using Iris or Oculus.
+(Including the one's which can run Minecraft without the mod.)
 Fixes game not launching due to GL errors.

 ## Why?